What's on this page?

 Learn more and how to implement an overarching governance framework with the Calder-Moir Framework Toolkit.

-The scheme is currently managed by the Joint TickIT Industry Steering Committee (JTISC), a group comprising representatives from several different organisations including certification bodies and The British Computer Society, Intellect and BSI.
+The scheme is currently managed by the Joint TickIT Industry Steering Committee (JTISC), a group comprising representatives from several different organisations including certification bodies and The British Computer Society, TechUK and BSI.

 Learn more on our dedicated TickITplus page.